elehcimd/stratosphere/README.md

 Furthermore, UUIDs are the sole connection between entities and relationships.
 For these reasons, it is critical to have a solid, robust design of the extraction of UUIDs for entities and relationships.

-### Adding new Jupyter notebooks and Voilà web apps
+### How to create new Jupyter notebooks and Voilà web apps

 You can access JupyterLab from the main dashboard.
 The notebooks located in the subdirectory `webapps` are also published as Voilà web applications.